scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Penetrating:**
 Penetrating attacks can still deal damage even if the attack misses.
 If the Penetrating attack misses by less than 3 the attack deals half damage.

+**Pull:**
+Some attacks can latch two targets together, such as with a grappling hook, and pull them together.
+An attack with the Pull tag moves the targets together based on its magnitude.
+The heaviest target remains stationary while the lighter target is moved.
+For example, a grapple hook with Pull 4 would move a small creature 4 tiles towards you, or if you target a wall pull you 4 tiles towards the wall.

 ## Crafting

 ### Drugs!